If you're keen to get a slice of the action and get your band on the bill at a festival, this blog is for you!

-The section of The Unsigned Guide is the perfect place to start your search for festivals with opportunities open to unsigned bands and artists.
+But first, where to start your search?!
+The section of The Unsigned Guide is the perfect place to begin looking for festivals with opportunities open to unsigned bands and artists.
 You can also filter your festival search by deadline month, to ensure you’ll never miss an application window again!

 But beyond finding festivals and sending links to your music, what else can an unsigned artist do to give themselves the best chance of being selected over the hundreds of other bands hoping for a slot on the bill?